Epicprogrammer1/Daa-lab/README.md

 <a href="https://github.com/suhrusai/Daa-lab/blob/main/Merge%20Sort.c">6.
 Implementation of Merge Sort using divide and conquer.<br></a>
 7. Implementation of OBST using dynamic programming.<br>
 8. Implementation of Binary Search using divide and conquer.<br>
-9. Implementation of LCS algorithm and print Longest common subsequence. <br>
+<a href="https://github.com/Epicprogrammer1/Daa-lab/blob/main/LCS.c">9.
+Implementation of LCS algorithm and print Longest common subsequence. <br></a>
 10. Implement Knapsack Algorithm using Greedy approach.<br>
 11. Implementation of All-pairs shortest path algorithms using dynamic programming.<br>
 12. Implementation of  optimal merge patterns.	<br>